 \subsection{Proposed method}

-Let \(\mathbf X= \{x_t\}_{t=1}^T\), where \(x_t \in \mathbb{R}^F\), denote a multivariate time series.
-Instead of applying a forecasting model directly to \(\mathbf{X}\), the proposed method first transforms the input into a sequence of learned temporal tokens.
-The time series is divided into non-overlapping temporal patches of length \(P\), producing \(K=\lfloor T/P \rfloor\) segments.
-Each segment is processed independently using a shared convolutional neural network, which extracts local temporal patterns and non-linear feature interactions.
-The convolutional outputs are aggregated using temporal pooling and projected into a \(D\)-dimensional embedding space, yielding a token sequence

-\(\mathbf Z \in \mathbb R^{K\times D}\).
-To incorporate contextual information across segments, multi-head self-attention is applied to the token sequence, enabling interactions across temporal patches during representation learning.
+Let $\mathbf{X} = \{x_t\}_{t=1}^{T}$, where $x_t \in \mathbb{R}^{F}$, denote a multivariate time series of length $T$.
+Rather than applying a forecasting model directly to the raw input sequence, the proposed approach first transforms $\mathbf{X}$ into a sequence of learned temporal tokens.
+The time series is partitioned into non-overlapping temporal patches of fixed length $P$, resulting in $K = \lfloor T / P \rfloor$ segments.
+Each patch is processed independently by a shared convolutional neural network, which captures short-range temporal patterns and non-linear interactions among features within the patch.
+The convolutional representations are subsequently aggregated along the temporal dimension and projected into a $D$-dimensional embedding space, producing a sequence of patch-level tokens $\mathbf{Z} \in \mathbb{R}^{K \times D}$.
+To enable information exchange across temporal segments, multi-head self-attention is applied to the token sequence during representation learning, allowing dependencies between patches to be explicitly modelled.
 The refined token sequence is subsequently used as input to a Transformer encoder, which models inter-patch temporal dependencies and produces patch-level forecasts.
 This design separates local representation learning from global temporal modelling, leading to more stable and effective forecasting.